maplibre/demotiles/terrain-tiles/README.md

 ## Terrain Tile Generation

 1.)
 This terrain was made from JAXA AW3D30 DSM files.
-To get these yourself, you must register for a free account at https://www.eorc.jaxa.jp/ALOS/en/dataset/aw3d30/aw3d30_e.htm ,
+To get these yourself, you must register for a free account at https://www.eorc.jaxa.jp/ALOS/en/dataset/aw3d30/aw3d30_e.htm .

 2.)
-Once registered, go to the JAXA [download page](https://www.eorc.jaxa.jp/ALOS/en/aw3d30/data/index.htm) and get the ZIP files which match the region you would like to map
+Once registered, go to the JAXA [download page](https://www.eorc.jaxa.jp/ALOS/en/aw3d30/data/index.htm) and get the ZIP files which match the region you would like to map.

 3.)
-From each zip file you downloaded, extract the file that ends in "_DSM.tif" and place it into a folder
+From each zip file you downloaded, extract the file that ends in "_DSM.tif" and place it into a folder.

 4.)
 Run the following bash script.
 Make sure the INPUT_DIR directory is the folder where you placed the "_DSM.tif" files.
 This requires proj, gdal, and rio-rgbify to be installed.